Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Conclusion

 \section{Conclusion}

-We obtain FPRAS the problems of computing the expected lengths of the minimum spanning tree, the minimum perfect matching and the minimum cycle cover on a stochastic graph where the location of each node is a random point in a given metric space.
-Our results for the stochastic minimum perfect matching and the stochastic minimum cycle cover are the first known algorithms.

-An interesting open problem is the problem of estimating the expected value of the minimum cost matching of a certain cardinality (instead of the perfect matching).
+Our work leaves a number of interesting open problems.
+One interesting open problem is to estimate the expected value of the minimum cost matching of a certain cardinality (instead of the perfect matching).
 It is not clear how to extend our technique to handle this problem.
-There are some other important combinatorial optimization problems that have not been studied in this model, such as the $b$-matching and the Euclidean $k$-median problem (the deterministic version admits a PTAS in Euclidean spaces~\cite{arora1998approximation,kolliopoulos2007nearly}).

-It is also interesting to study problems for which the deterministic version is APX-hard.
-In such cases, it is not possible to obtain FPRAS and the best ratio we can hope for is the best approximation ratio we can obtain for the deterministic version of the problem.
+Moreover, computing the threshold probabilities $\Pr[\mathsf{Obj}\leq 1]$ and $\Pr[\mathsf{Obj}\geq 1]$ for most problems, except closest pair and diameter, have not been studied yet.
+The only hardness result we are aware of is that computing $\Pr[\MST\leq 1]$ is \#P-hard to approximate to any factor \cite{kamousi2011stochastic}.